Yamamoto0773/miditone-server/README.md

 ```
 #### Restriction
 - `note_speed` : Number/Null
-  - greather than or equal to 0.0 if not null
+  - greater than or equal to 0.0 if not null
 - `se_volume` : Number/Null
-  - greather than or equal to 0 if not null
+  - greater than or equal to 0 if not null

 #### Response
 example